Zoe34/world-quiz/README.md

 ## User stories
 - As a visiting user I would like to view the instructions.
 - As a new user I would like to access the game by clicking "Start" and I would like to learn the rules by clicking "How to play?"
-- As a new user I would like to spend 5 minutes playing an interactive game, which s responsive on all devices.
+- As a new user I would like to play an interactive game, which is responsive on all devices.
-- I would like to learn from the game and I would like it to be easy to navigate

 ## Features
 #### Heading:
-A big and clear heading called "World trip quiz"
+A big and clear heading called "World quiz".
 #### Question section:
-A question asking the user where in the world they think a place is located
+A question asking the user where in the world they think a place is located.
 #### Question Image:
 The image is underneath the question and shows the player a remote location which is used to guess the correct answer.
 #### Answer options:
 Under the image section there are 3 answer options.
 The user has to pick one - this follows a message confirming if the answer was correct or not.
-#### Submit button:
+#### Next button:
-- The user presses the submit button after picking their location of choice.
-An overlay message appears with the sign "Correct" or "Incorrect...sorry".
+- An overlay message appears with the sign "Correct" or "Incorrect...sorry".
+The user presses the next button after picking their location of choice.
-- The Correct option leads to a button saying "Next question" The incorrect option leads to the message "Incorrect...sorry" and the user can access a button saying "Next Question".
+- Both correct and incorrect slides have a "next question" button, which leads to the next question.
+#### Congratulations page:
-- After the user answers their last question this leads to a "congratulations" message and shows the player's score.
+- After the user answers their last question this leads to a "congratulations" message.
 An "End quiz" button will take the player back to the main page with "Start" and "How to play".

 ## Future features